Services for Australians

 Phasing out of Frequent Traveller Passports

 From 1 December 2017, applications for Frequent Traveller Passports (FTP) will no longer be accepted in Australia or overseas.
-Applications for a FTP lodged up to and including 30 November 2017 will be processed, unless stock is depleted prior.
 This is due to an overall decline in demand for FTP’s as more countries are issuing electronic visas.
 As an alternative to the FTP, the Australian Passport Office will introduce a new and less expensive replacement passport option for passport holders with full visa pages.
 Please discuss options on replacement passports with your nearest diplomatic mission.

 PR labels no longer accepted as evidence of citizenship

 From 1 April 2016, the Permanent Residency (PR) visa label of parents will not be accepted as evidence of an applicant’s citizenship.
-If the applicant was born in Australia on or after 20 August 1986 and one (or both) parents were Australian permanent residents at that time, the applicant must provide evidence of their own Australian citizenship with a citizenship certificate issued by the Department of Immigration and Border Protection (DIBP).
+If the applicant was born in Australia on or after 20 August 1986 and one (or both) parents were Australian permanent residents at that time, the applicant must provide evidence of their own Australian citizenship with a citizenship certificate issued by the Department of Home Affairs.

 Applicants will need to apply for their citizenship certificate using Form 119 – Application for evidence of Australian citizenship.
 You should take into account the processing times for citizenship certificates and passports before booking any travel.
-Further information can be found at the DIBP website.
+Further information can be found at the Department of Home Affairs website.

 10-year validity child passports issued to applicants aged 16-17 years